Flexible global forecast combinations: Global forecast combinations

 \subsection{Alternative formulations}

 The optimisation problem \eqref{eq:soft-global} can be cast solely in terms of the per-task weights $\bm{w}^{(1)},\ldots,\bm{w}^{(m)}$:

 where

-Regularisers like $\Omega_\gamma$, which penalise departures from a common parameter vector, first appeared in the context of multi-task kernel learning \citep{Evgeniou2004,Evgeniou2005}.
-When the departures are measured as sums of squared deviations, it is not difficult to obtain a closed-form solution:
+Penalties like $\Omega_{\gamma,q}$, which penalise departures from a common parameter vector, first appeared in the context of multi-task kernel learning \citep{Evgeniou2004,Evgeniou2005}.

+When the departures are measured as squared deviations (i.e., $q=2$), it is not difficult to obtain an analytical solution:

 That is, the optimal value of the common parameter vector $\bar{\bm{w}}$ is the average of the individual parameter vectors $\bm{w}^{(1)},\ldots,\bm{w}^{(m)}$.
 One can thus interpret our approach as finding per-task weights within a certain distance of the average weight vector.
-Some additional algebra gives an alternative expression for $\Omega_\gamma$:
+Some additional algebra gives an alternative expression for $\Omega_{\gamma,2}$:

-This expression highlights that our approach explicitly penalises the distance between every weight vector.
-Our experience is that formulating soft global combination using either of the above analytical solutions yields computational performance similar to that of \eqref{eq:soft-global}, provided the number of tasks $m$ is not large.
-When $m$ is large, these closed-form solutions lead to many more quadratic terms in the objective, which can impede computation.
+This expression highlights that our approach explicitly penalises mutual distances between local weight vectors.
+Our experience is that formulating soft global combination using either of the above closed-form solutions yield computational performance similar to that of \eqref{eq:soft-global}, provided the number of tasks $m$ is not large.
+When $m$ is large, these solutions involve many more quadratic terms in the objective, which can impede computation.
+For instance, under the simulation design of Section~\ref{sec:synthetic} when $m=10$ and $p=50$, it takes roughly six times longer to solve for optimal weights when using the second of the above closed-form solutions.